tangjzh/tangjzh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jinzhou Tang is a student of intelligent science and technology at the HCP Lab.
+His research interests include Deep Learning, Computer Vision and Robotics.
+He serves as a research assistant in the Robotic research group at the HCP Lab, supervised by [Xiaodan Liang](https://lemondan.github.io/).
 {style="text-align: justify;"}